joshbalfour/final-year-project/Documents/Database/Algorithm.md

 ##### train_routes
-This train_routes table is statically produce when the system is first loaded and would need to be reran if nationa rail ever adds more track.
+This train_routes table is statically produce when the system is first loaded and would need to be reran if national rail ever adds more track.

 | From | To  | Route           |
 | ---- | --- | --------------- |